jhuapl-bio/taxtriage/docs/output.md

 A self-contained, browser-based report that compares every sample in the run side by side, with a TASS heatmap, summary table, coverage/sunburst/explore views, a per-sample-type TASS cutoff slider, species/genus roll-up views, whole-sample QC flags, and a built-in Export-to-PDF button.
 No server is required — the file can be emailed or hosted as-is.
 See the dedicated [Interactive Report](interactive-report.md) page for a full walkthrough.

 Samples flagged by a QC rule (`--report_flag_*`, or rules added in the report itself) are marked here, not removed: the file still carries every sample's data, so clearing a rule brings a hidden sample straight back.
 See [Interactive Report → Sample QC flags](interactive-report.md#sample-qc-flags).

+### Combined Data Export (`report/export_data/`) — Optional

+Written only with `--export_data`.
+Holds the interactive report's tables as spreadsheets — detections, per-sample summary, cross-sample organism rollup, coverage, VF/AMR, novelty, run metadata, geography and in-silico — so the data is usable without opening the HTML.
+The shape depends on `--export_data_formats`: a single `taxtriage.combined.xlsx` (a sheet per table), `taxtriage.wide.xlsx` / `.csv` (everything joined on Specimen ID × Organism), one CSV per table, and/or `taxtriage.stacked.csv`.
+See [CLI Parameters → Combined Data Export](cli-parameters.md#combined-data-export).

 ### Microbial Sheet (`report/<sample>.odr.txt`)